Tech-at-DU/ACS-3220-Docker-DevOps-Deployments/Lessons/Volumes.md

 ### Tips & Tricks: Smaller Docker Images

 Use the popular [docker-slim](https://github.com/kcq/docker-slim) package to build a compressed image for distrubution to Docker Hub or to deploy on your CapRover server.

+**PROTIP**: Try using the [Docker Slim GitHub Action](https://github.com/marketplace/actions/docker-slim-github-action)_in your containerized repositories to generate and push an optimized image every time you update your Dockerfile!

 ### Tips & Tricks: Permissions